What is Website Development?

 Distance Learning Section

 Students who succeed in distance learning classes, set aside time each and every week to work on the course.
-These students do the lessons before completing the assignments, email questions to the instructor, and do not wait until the due date to work on lessons and assignments.
+These student, email questions to the instructor, do the lessons before completing the assignments and do not wait until the due date to work on lessons and assignments.
 Also check UH email frequently (at least several times a week.)

 It is easy to get behind in a distance learning class, if you skip a week.
 Then it can become overwhelming to get caught up.
 Don't be tempted to start skipping weeks.
 This course is sequential.
 For the most part earlier lessons MUST be completed before later lessons.

 If Laulima is down or slow the lessons, exercises and website project instructions can be accessed directly from the ICS107 calendar on my website.

 The instructor of this course LOVES questions.
 She never thinks that any question is stupid.
 She thinks that students who ask questions are SMART.
 Students who ask questions - SUCCEED.
 So if you think that if you ask questions that the teacher will think you are dumb or be upset with your questions, forget those worries.
 Asking questions not only helps you to succeed in class, you also help teachers learn how to improve their courses by students asking questions.
 So...